Ecwid/ecwid-api-docs/includes/_webhooks.md

 ```

 Here's an example of implementing all of the above described guidelines and recommendations in order to process webhooks from Ecwid in the most efficient way.

+## Troubleshooting webhooks

+#### Q: Webhooks to my endpoint are not delivered.
+Why?

+There are several factors that can prevent you from getting webhooks from Ecwid.

+1. **Application is not installed**

+When you are expecting a webhook from Ecwid after a certain event, please make sure that you have a registered app that has all webhook details specified.
+[More details](#setting-up-webhooks)

+2. **Application is missing the right webhook events**

+Webhooks in Ecwid are sent to an endpoint of an application only when event occurs and the application is set up for those webhook event types.
+Make sure that you specified webhook event types that you want to receive when setting up webhooks.
+[More details](#setting-up-webhooks)

+3. **Application is missing access scopes**

+Webhooks also depend not only on the event types specified for them, but also for access scopes that your application has.
+For example, if you want to receive webhooks about new orders, then your app must request `read_orders` access scope from a store.

+4. **Your endpoint is not responding to requests with 200 OK status**

+When an event occurs, Ecwid will immediately try to send a webhook to your endpoint.
+However, if it fails to respond with 200OK response status or it has errors in the response (from PHP code, for example).
+Ecwid will not be able to deliver this webhook to your endpoint, because it failed to accept it.

+5. **Webhooks are added to an existing application**

+If you registered your app without webhooks functionality and added it later on, please make sure to reinstall the app for the changes to apply faster in Ecwid.

+If you made sure that all of the above steps are not concerning your case, please contact us and we will help you.